AKArunkumar/blogsite/README.md

 # Blogsite
 ### This blog site build using express framework for backend and ejs scripts for frontend
 ### Features
+* Bloger can Add, Delete, Edit and Comment on blog.
 * Uses passport for Loacal Authentication.
-* We can Add, Delete, Edit and Comment on blog.
 * RESTFUL routing.
 * MongoDB is used for database